Rehearse these things to make sure nothing goes wrong on the big day!

 Below are our suggestions regarding what you should rehearse in order to avoid having any regrets about the best day of your life.

-- Although you should not practice together, you and your sweetheart should read through your vows multiple times.
+- Your vows.
+Although you should not practice together, you and your sweetheart should read through your vows multiple times.
 Ask your maid of honor to watch you, or consider recording yourself on video to see how you do.

 - Your beauty routine.
 Be sure to book a hair and makeup trial to find your perfect look and avoid any beauty disasters on the morning of your wedding.

 - Getting your picture taken.
 Smiling and posing for the camera can be uncomfortable, which is why it’s important to get used to it.
 This is where an engagement shoot can really come in handy.